National Asthma Control Program

-AAFA supports efforts to prevent asthma and allergies from developing and worsening the health of Americans, as well as to improve asthma treatment, management and control.
+AAFA supports efforts to prevent asthma and allergies from developing or worsening, as well as to improve asthma treatment, management and control.

 The Center for Disease Control and Prevention’s (CDC) National Asthma Control Program is vital to asthma education, prevention and research.
 Since 1999, millions of Americans have benefited from the program and asthma mortality rates decreased by more than 45% from 1999-2018.
 The goals of NACP include reducing the number of deaths, hospitalizations, emergency department visits, school days, or workdays missed, and reducing limitations on activity due to asthma.1

 The program needs funding to continue to be effective within our communities.
 Today, CDC funds 25 state, territorial, and municipal health departments to ensure the availability of and access to guidelines-based medical management and pharmacotherapy for people with asthma.
 The program addresses the intersection of public health and health care by funding state programs and national organizations, promoting asthma quality measures, and informing policy makers about the burden of asthma.2